Situation At Matheson Hammock Park In Miami-Dade Heats Up

 “This is not a dog park it’s an environmentally protected botanical preserve I’m not going to make a determination on whether dogs impact that land or not were asking DERM to make an objective determination,” said Regalado.

-She adds in that 1989 residents voted on an ad valorem tax to acquire and preserve environmentally sensitive land, now referred to as EEL properties.READ MORE: South Florida Restaurants Desperate For Workers Offer $400 Signing Bonuses
+She adds in that 1989 residents voted on an ad valorem tax to acquire and preserve environmentally sensitive land, now referred to as EEL properties.READ MORE: Child Dead After Being Struck By a Car in Hollywood

 On a map of the park, a property has now been merged with the original Matheson Hammock Park deeded to the county in the ’30s.
 But, Regalado adds since the property was not policed, residents began using it as they wished, which includes having unleashed dogs roaming the preserves.
 Now, a group of residents called “The friends of Matheson Hammock Park West”, says efforts are being made to push them out.